sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/restore_process.md

 ### Restore cluster and applications from backup

-> WARNING: this will spin up a new GKE cluster and replace it with the previous backup
+> [!WARNING] this will spin up a new GKE cluster and replace it with the previous backup

 ```sh
 cd sourcegraph/cloud